UnsignedStudio/unsignedstudio.github.io/readme.md

   "med6_caption": ""
 }
 ```
-Caption is displayed on the front-page while description is displayed on the project page. the body section appears under the parallax.
+Caption is displayed on the front-page while description is displayed on the project page. the body section appears above the parallax.

 hero images 3+ can also have captions:
 ```